Haidra-Org/horde-model-reference/README.md

 Moving forward, you can expect the schema to honor at least the existing values.
 There is a strong possibility additional fields will be added.

 ## Python library
-This repo is also a python library!
+This repo is also a python library designed to help you integrate the scheme the AI-Horde project uses to manage its models into your project.
 ### General info
 You can install this module through pip:
 ```